google/gcp_scanner/visualization_tool/docs/DOC.md

 To extract the resources from the GCP scanner output file, We are looping through each key in the project keys.
 If the key is a resource, we are parsing the resource and adding it to the resources array.

-To check if the key is a resource, we are checking it is in the `availableResourceTypes` array that is defined in the `types/resources.ts` file.
+To check if the key is a resource, we are checking if it is in the `availableResourceTypes` array that is defined in the `types/resources.ts` file.
 The `availableResourceTypes` array contains the types of resources that we want to extract from the GCP scanner output file.
 These are the types of resources that are well tested and supported by the visualizer.

 For parsing the resources, we are extracting all fields of type `string` and `number` from the resource object and then adding them to the resource object.
 We are also adding the `projectId` and `file` fields to the resource object.